This article was updated on Aug. 31, 2018.

 Choosing Health Benefits

-Selecting the right health benefits for millennials comes down to understanding what they want the most.
-A 2014 study of millennial workplace values conducted by Bentley University revealed that:
+Selecting the right health benefits for them comes down to understanding what they want the most.
+A study conducted by Transamerica Center for Retirement Studies offers some valuable insight.

 Millennials are often employed in entry- to mid-level positions fresh out of college.
 They may only need minimal health benefits in the immediate future, because most have active lifestyles and grew up in a society that is more health-conscious than previous generations.
 However, they will look for benefits that will grow with them as their lifestyles change and they start families.

 Designing a Health Benefits Budget